|1. Members’ Undertakings

 - Co-operate at all times.

-- Undertake to advise and maintain up to date for the benefit of the IFLA membership that information that relates to their own company in respect of member’s financial results, organisation and people, operations, products and technology (Processes), and business co-operations (Partnerships).
+- Undertake to advise and maintain up to date for the benefit of the IFLA membership that information that relates to their own company in respect of member’s financial results, organization and people, operations, products and technology (Processes), and business co-operations (Partnerships).

-- Provide information on the Member’s home country asset finance industry and market developments on a regular basis or as and when changes occur.
+- Provide information on the member’s home country asset finance industry and market developments on a regular basis or as and when changes occur.

 |Objectives of the Association

 |IFLA shall, through its activities, at all times look to:

 - Identify, quantify and deliver value by way of feedback to the membership body through the identification of best practice.